ShinazBinShajahan/SetDoor/README.md

 Usage :: (On Termux)
 * Clone the repository using git clone "https://github.com/ShinazBinShajahan/SetDoor"
 * Then cd "SetDoor"
+* Install some modules if required , using "pip install -r requirements.txt"
 * And then "Python SetDoor.py"
 * Done !
 * Now just enter the Name of your php file with .php extension